ThieuDuong0111/dota2ai-custom/docs/design.md

 If you'd like to handle hero picking and lane assignment, you can implement the following functions in a `hero_selection.lua` file:

-* Think() - Called every frame.
+-   Think() - Called every frame.
 Responsible for selecting heroes for bots.
-* UpdateLaneAssignments() - Called every frame prior to the game starting.
+-   UpdateLaneAssignments() - Called every frame prior to the game starting.
 Returns ten PlayerID-Lane pairs.
-* GetBotNames() - Called once, returns a table of player names.
+-   GetBotNames() - Called once, returns a table of player names.

 ### 2.6 Team Level Desires

 If you'd like to supply team-level desires, you can implement the following functions in a `team_desires.lua` file:

-* TeamThink() - Called every frame.
+-   TeamThink() - Called every frame.
 Provides a single think call for your entire team.
-* UpdatePushLaneDesires() - Called every frame.
+-   UpdatePushLaneDesires() - Called every frame.
 Returns floating point values between 0 and 1 that represent the desires for pushing the top, middle, and bottom lanes, respectively.
-* UpdateDefendLaneDesires() - Called every frame.
+-   UpdateDefendLaneDesires() - Called every frame.
 Returns floating point values between 0 and 1 that represent the desires for defending the top, middle, and bottom lanes, respectively.
-* UpdateFarmLaneDesires() - Called every frame.
+-   UpdateFarmLaneDesires() - Called every frame.
 Returns floating point values between 0 and 1 that represent the desires for farming the top, middle, and bottom lanes, respectively.
-* UpdateRoamDesire() - Called every frame.
+-   UpdateRoamDesire() - Called every frame.
 Returns a floating point value between 0 and 1 and a unit handle that represents the desire for someone to roam and gank a specified target.
-* UpdateRoshanDesire() - Called every frame.
+-   UpdateRoshanDesire() - Called every frame.
 Returns a floating point value between 0 and 1 that represents the desire for the team to kill Roshan.

 If any of these functions are not implemented, it will fall back to the default C++ implementation.

 ## 3. Common module

 Some modules that can be reused are placed under the `./util` folder.

+### 4. New Rule

+AllPickLogic() -> GetTeam() -> GetPicks()